acDante/eth-data-mining/README.md

 In this project we perform clustering of images.
 We construct coresets of the dataset in perallel using MapReduce and perform k-means with multiple restarts on the union of the coresets.

 ## Task 4: Multi-armed bandits
-In this projext we learn to recommend news articles to users by implementing the LinUCB algorithm.
+In this project we learn to recommend news articles to users by implementing the LinUCB algorithm.